selectstriker2/selectstriker2.github.io/adventures/Reclamation of the Gnarley.md

 APL 2-4

 ### Below the Forest Floor
-The players investigate a recent sink hole and run into some unusual creatures APL 4-6
+A recent sink hole has opened up along the Gnarley Road and traders have been attacked by strange subterranean creatures.
+Shore up the breach and figure out a way to protect the Gnarley Road.
+APL 4-6

 ### Night Calls